-Figure 6-21.
+Figure 30.
 PMBUS Address Detection Method

-PMBus/l2C address 0x7E is a reserved address and should not be used in a system using the UCD3138x.
+PMBus/I2C address 0x7E is a reserved address and should not be used in a system using the UCD3138xA.
 This address is used for manufacturing test.

-6.4.7.3 SPI
+9.3.7.3 SPI

 The SPI is a high-speed synchronous serial input/output port that allows a serial bit stream of programmed length (1 to 16 bits) to be shifted into and out of the device at a programmed bit-transfer rate.
-The SPI is normally used for communication between the UCD3138x and external peripherals.
+The SPI is normally used for communication between the UCD3138xA and external peripherals.
 Typical applications include an interface to external I/O or peripheral expansion via devices such as shift registers, display drivers, SPI EPROMs and analog-to-digital converters.
 The SPI allows serial communication with other SPI devices through a 3-pin or 4-pin mode interface.
+A typical use case of SPI is to be configured as a master for communicating to external EEPROM.